dvernooy/dvernooy.github.io/_embedded/02-obdii.md

 ```c
 0x68 0x6A 0xF1 0x01 0x00 0xC4
 ```
-This tells you which codes are actually readable on your vehicle.
+This tells you which of the PID codes are actually readable on your particular vehicle.
 In the case of our Sienna, the response is:

 ![]({{ site.url }}/assets/images/projects/OBD2/supported_pids.png)
 *So what will Toyota actually give me access to????*

-Four hex bytes:
+So it was these four hex bytes:
 ```c
 0xBF 0x9F 0xA8 0x91
 ```

-Reading the code for Mode 01, PID 01 (which is what we sent ...
-0x68 0x6A 0xF1 **0x01 0x00** 0xC4), the response, based on Wikipedia is [A7 ...
+What the heck does that mean?
+Well, we asked the van to respond to the code for Mode 01, PID 01.
+That's what the two **bold** hex numbers are in the command we sent:0x68 0x6A 0xF1 **0x01 0x00** 0xC4.
+The response we should expect, based on the Wikipedia page is 4 Bytes A B C D (or 32 bits).
+For us A = 0xBF, B = 0x9F, C= 0xA8 and D = 0x91.
+The meaning of those bytes [A7 ...
 D0] = [$PID $01 ...
-PID $20], so converting the response to binary in this format, we get
+PID $20] tells us whether that particular PID is implemented.
+So I first converted those 4 bytes to binary

 ```c
 0b 1011 1111 1001 1111 1101 1000 1001 0001
 ```

-Which I then matched up to the Wikipedia list (alongside the same response from our car)
+and then I matched them up to the Wikipedia list.
+I had previously done the same for our car, and you can see them both lined up on this cheat sheet:

 ![]({{ site.url }}/assets/images/projects/OBD2/matching_PIDs.png)
 *Now I know what we're working with*

 In order to read the value of one of these PIDs that are available, you have to send the message in the format

 ```c
 0x68 0x6A 0xF1 0x[A] 0x[B] 0x[CSUM]
 ```